-The Head Athletic Trainer will choose the candidates for this award based on the above criteria, and then the Head Athletic Trainer, the Sports Medicine Club President, and the Team Physician will choose the award winner.
+The Head Athletic Trainer will choose the candidates for this award based on the above criteria, and the head athletic trainer makes the final decision on who wins this award.
 This award will be announced at the annual Sports Medicine Awards Banquet.

 1. The student will always be polite and respectful.

 2. No profanity, swearing, vulgarity, offensive or sexually suggestive language, jokes, or stories is allowed.

 3. No unsupervised treatments or rehabilitation are allowed!!!

 4. No chewing tobacco, cigarettes, dip, or snuff are allowed in the Athletic Training Room, on